ETS® Proficiency Profile Scores

 The Abbreviated Form is statistically equated to the Standard Form and provides:

 - total scores, norm-referenced (scaled) subscores and criterion-referenced scores (proficiency classifications) at the group level.
-Fifty valid results are necessary to generate aggregate reports
+Thirty valid results are necessary to generate aggregate reports.

 The Standard Form provides: